kl1mm/localize/README.md

 ### Install the nuget package

-Add a [Nuget package](https://www.nuget.org/packages/kli.Localize/) reference to the project file in the project you want to localize:<br>
+Add a [Nuget package](https://www.nuget.org/packages/kli.Localize/) reference to the project file in the project you want to localize:

 `<PackageReference Include="kli.Localize" Version="<version>" />`